rrhew/rhew-lab/content/publication/2022b-wang-ccl4/index.md

   - Z. Wang

 publication: "*Science of the Total Environment*, **835**, https://doi.org/10.1016/j.scitotenv.2022.155449"
 summary: "This is the first study measuring CCl4 fluxes from the Antarctic tundra.
 Antarctic tundra soil is a small natural sink of atmospheric CCl4.
 It is estimated Antarctic tundra degrades about 2.4 metric tons CCl4 yr−1.
-CCl4 degradation in Antarctic tundra is likely abiotic and dependent on O2.Results supports the viewpoint CCl4 soil sink is smaller than previously thought.
+CCl4 degradation in Antarctic tundra is likely abiotic and dependent on O2.Results supports the viewpoint CCl4 soil sink is smaller than previously thought."
- "
 url_dataset: ""
 url_project: ""
 publication_short: ""